Some donkeys make great companions for horses.*

 Similarly, horses generally prefer the company of other horses regardless of the fact that a donkey is cheaper to buy, feed, medicate and house.
 So, if the companion is for the horse-consider the horse’s preference.

-However, donkeys can be a very positive alternative to getting a horse another horse because donkeys are calmer and can keep a horse calmer.
+However, a pair of donkeys can be a very positive alternative to getting another horse because donkeys are calmer and can keep a horse calmer.

 Miniature mules and hinnys make particularly good horse companions.